Estevenson1994/CV/README.md

 - Publication in Royal Society of Chemistry Journal 'CrystEngComm', taken from final year research project: https://pubs.rsc.org/en/content/articlepdf/2019/ce/c8ce01874j

+#### Code First Girls (February 2017)

+- Took the codefirst girls course in HTML and CSS during my final year of university.

 #### University of Western Australia (2015 - 2016)

 -  One year exchange as part of degree.